saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 17. **Sign Up / Log In (Optional):** If you wish to access your personal analysis history, sign up or log in.
 You can then access your personal analyses via the "My Analyses" link in the header.
 18. **View Pricing:** The pricing details are available on the new <Link to="/pricing">Pricing page</Link>.
 19. **Manage Account:** Authenticated users can visit the new "Account" page to view and update their profile information and check their subscription status.
-20. **Toggle Theme:** Use the moon/sun icon in the header to switch between dark, system, or any of the **new Emerald, Crimson, Yellow, Cyan, Deep Blue, Forest Green, and Purple Haze themes**.

 ## 4. Value Proposition
 SentiVibe provides immense value by: